 He’s great.
 He is who he is, and anyone else can take it or leave it.
 Some will and some won’t.

 Here’s the important part: The alpha male is only looking for the ones that will take it.
 In order to find those people, he actively makes himself vulnerable, exposes himself to rejection, and accepts the result.
+He's willing to talk to his girlfriend about what's really in his heart.

 This means he doesn’t pretend he never feels neediness.
 That would be lying to himself and allowing himself to get pushed by its influence.
 He also doesn’t play games or seek approval, because he isn’t scared of being rejected by someone who isn’t into him.
 After all, he already approves of himself.